yingko123/kickstarter-analysis/README.md

 ## Overview of Project
 Analysis of fundraising campaigns with a database of over 4,000 historical Kickstarter campaign records
 ### Purpose
+Conduct analysis to determine possible factors contribute to the success or failure of fundraising campaigns on the Kickstarter platform
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date